UoS-SSRC/SSRC_SleepStatistics/README.md

 SSRC_SleepStatistics Copyright (C) 2024 Kiran K G Ravindran and contributors.
 Refer to the License.txt for more details.

 ## Overview
 This repository contains the documentation and matlab scripts for generating the SSRC Polysomnography sleep statistics.
-The complete list of the sleep statistics and the corresponding definitions can be found in the "Polysomnography Data Extraction and Analysis Specification": [documentation](https://github.com/KiranKGR/SSRC_SleepStatistics/tree/55517b859229ea1ac1bb4316c48f47f413487214/documentation)

-The Code and its description can be found in the [src](https://github.com/KiranKGR/SSRC_SleepStatistics/tree/55517b859229ea1ac1bb4316c48f47f413487214/exampledata) folder
+The complete list of the sleep statistics and the corresponding definitions can be found in the "Polysomnography Data Extraction and Analysis Specification" [document](https://github.com/KiranKGR/SSRC_SleepStatistics/tree/55517b859229ea1ac1bb4316c48f47f413487214/documentation).
+The Code and its [description](https://github.com/KiranKGR/SSRC_SleepStatistics/blob/main/src/src_README.md) can be found in the [src](https://github.com/KiranKGR/SSRC_SleepStatistics/tree/57abc20eb0ea894db848e7c11d48c0507a513bc8/src) folder

 ## Requirements
 Matlab 2021 or above